judka-uriel/uriel-book/uriel_en.md

 to bury the civilized world beneath their corpses.

-I had the opportunity to observe how this propaganda works through the example of a Jewish relative of mine from Russia who also fell under the influence of the zombie box.
-When she would arrive from Moscow, she would immediately stick herself to the TV box.
+I had the opportunity to observe how this propaganda works through the example of a Jewish relative from Russia who also fell under the influence of the zombie box.
+Every time she arrived from Moscow, she would immediately stick herself to the TV box.
 As soon as the news started on Russian State TV, she would drop everything and sit right up close to the screen.
 From the television they would broadcast in hysterical tones and choking on their words